mainwp/mainwp/readme.txt

 * Redesign: The redirection page style updated
 * Redesign: Update Admin Passwords page style updated
 * Refactor: Site Backup page added as a separate tab
-* Refactor: Site Security Scan tab added including Security issues box, WordFence box and Sucuri box
+* Refactor: Site Security Scan tab added including Security issues box, WordFence box, and Sucuri box
 * Refactor: MainWP Database table split into two tables, mainwp_wp_option and mainwp_wp_sync
 * Removed: jsapi link to Google

 = 1.2.1 - 09-02-14 =
-* Added Auto detection of allowed File Descriptors during backups
+* Added Auto-detection of allowed File Descriptors during backups
 * Added Hide Dashboard from non-admins on Dashboard site
 * Fixed issue with some links in posts

 = 1.2 - 09-02-14 =
-* Added Tooltips on server information page
+* Added Tooltips on the server information page
-* Added auto save login after successful test
+* Added auto save login after a successful test
-* Added Additional tweaks for less Backup timeouts
+* Added Additional tweaks for fewer Backup timeouts
 * Added new option to enable more IO instead of memory approach for Backups
 * Fixed Dropbox error when directory ends with space
 * Fixed "current running" that is stuck (not continuing backups)
 * Fixed deprecated theme calls
 * Fixed contacting disconnected child sites
-* Fixed non https on https host for extensions
+* Fixed non-https on https host for extensions
-* Fixed issues with self signed SSL certificates (added option in Advanced section)
+* Fixed issues with self-signed SSL certificates (added option in Advanced section)
 * Removed possibility to query disconnected childs
-* Removed link to Google url for jquery to prevent possible tracking
+* Removed link to Google URL for jquery to prevent possible tracking
 * Removed old code references

 = 1.1 - 8-08-14 =
-* Added Option to automatically exclude common backup locations from Backups
+* Added: Option to automatically exclude common backup locations from Backups
-* Added Option to automatically exclude common cache locations from Backups
+* Added: Option to automatically exclude common cache locations from Backups
-* Added Option to automatically exclude non-WordPress folders from Backups
+* Added: Option to automatically exclude non-WordPress folders from Backups
-* Added Option to automatically exclude Zip Archives from Backups
+* Added: Option to automatically exclude Zip Archives from Backups
 * Added Several new subtasks to increase performance and reduce timeouts on Backups
 * Added New Hooks for Extensions
 * Fixed Backups allowing special characters that caused backups to fail
 * Fixed Text on Backup popup
 * Fixed Issue in how categories tree displayed
-* Fixed Exclude folders and categories duplicated in select list when selecting child sites fast
+* Fixed Exclude folders and categories duplicated in the select list when selecting child sites fast
-* Fixed Error on first install that occurred on some Dashboards
+* Fixed Error on the first install that occurred on some Dashboards
-* Fixed Issue where the upper sync button did not activate when there are posts/pages with html tags in title
+* Fixed Issue where the upper sync button did not activate when there are posts/pages with HTML tags in the title
 * Additional CSS and Cosmetic Tweaks

 = 1.0.9.1 - 7-10-14  =